alex-karpenko/psql-query-exporter/README.md

   ssl_verify: true      # if it's false and SSL is in use,
                         # than certificate verification will be omitted,
                         # may be overridden by source/db config

+  metric_expiration_time: 0s # if all query attempts during this time were failed,
+                             # then metric should be excluded from the output
+                             # until first successful query execution

   backoff_interval: 10s # default interval between failed connection attempts
   max_backoff_interval: 300s # every time after failed connection to the DB
                              # interval between connection attempts increases